Van Exel Gets Record Fine For Shoving Ref

-That was the message the NBA sent Wednesday when it suspended Nick Van Exel of the Los Angeles Lakers for the final seven regular-season games and fined him a league-record $25,000 for shoving an official.
+MINNEAPOLIS (AP) _ Nick Van Exel of the Los Angeles Lakers was suspended for the final seven regular-season games and fined an NBA-record $25,000 Wednesday for shoving a referee, a message to the rest of the league to leave officials alone.

 ``I think everybody understands that if this happens again the penalty will be even more severe,″ said Rod Thorn, the NBA’s director of league operations.